ubccr/ccrdocs/pages/hpc/data-transfer.md

 rsync -e 'ssh -i <path-to-yourSSHKey>' -r <username>@vortex.ccr.buffalo.edu:<path-to-directory> <target-path>
 ```

-!!!
-Note
-    If you are running an SSH Agent locally with your private key imported you will not need to specify the key in the command line.

 **rsync** is not available on Windows by default, but [may be installed
 individually](https://www.itefix.net/cwrsync) or as part of [Windows
 Subsystem for Linux